Feb 8 2024

 Public Prosecutor

-The witness explained that the sequestration targeted shares and dividends that Villamorey held in companies located in Honduras, decreed up to the sum of $281,172.85.
+The sequestration was decreed in the ordinary proceeding with counterclaim that Lisa, S.A. filed against Villamorey, S.A.
+It targeted shares and dividends that Villamorey held in companies located in Guatemala, decreed up to the sum of $281,172.85.
 Following the court's notification, Juan Luis Bosch Gutiérrez, acting as Villamorey's legal representative, informed the court by letter recorded at page 2163 of volume 7 of the case file that he would comply with the order and keep the retained dividends at the tribunal's disposal.

 "La empresa secuestrada mediante nota que reposa en el tomo 7 folio 2163 manifestó a través de su representante legal Juan Luis Bosch Gutiérrez que hacía efectiva nuestra orden y que mantendría a disposición del tribunal el monto por el cual fue decretado el secuestro" (Page 3)

-Castillero Anzola recounted that Villamorey filed an incident seeking partial lifting of the sequestration for excess.
+The witness, a court employee since 2001, recounted that Villamorey filed an incident seeking partial lifting of the sequestration for excess.
 The Eleventh Civil Court partially granted the request, but the Superior Court of the First Judicial District reversed that decision and maintained the precautionary measure in its original terms.

 The officer stated that the civil proceeding concluded through set-off of the judgments entered on the main claim and the counterclaim.
 He identified a fact central to the criminal investigation: the court never verified whether Villamorey actually retained the funds corresponding to the sequestration.
-Because the Panamanian court's orders had cross-border effects in Honduras, where the companies in which Villamorey held shares on behalf of Lisa, S.A. were located, verification proved impossible from within Panamanian jurisdiction.
+Because the Panamanian court's orders had cross-border effects in Guatemala, where the companies in which Villamorey held shares on behalf of Lisa, S.A. were located, verification proved impossible from within Panamanian jurisdiction.

 Castillero Anzola explained that when the judgment was entered and the sequestration was elevated to an attachment during execution proceedings, Lisa requested the auction of the shares.
 The court denied that request, and it was from that denial that the dispute between the parties arose over the sums that should have remained retained.